jerdog/jmeiss-me-website/content/posts/broaden-devrel-reach-through-collaboration.md

 date: 2020-02-11
 hero: /images/posts/community-collab.png
 description: "Community is hard.
 It just is.
 There.
 I said it.
 With all of the hard work that building communities is, why would you ever make it that much harder on yourself by building your community in a bubble?"
+summary: "Community is hard.
+It just is.
+There.
+I said it.
+With all of the hard work that building communities is, why would you ever make it that much harder on yourself by building your community in a bubble?"
 author:
   name: Jeremy Meiss
   image: /images/author/jeremy-meiss.jpg